Adopt a Pet

 - Can you afford to feed your pet?

-- Do you have the time to provide your pet with adequate exercise every day?
+- Do you have the time to provide your dog with adequate exercise every day?

-- If you do not have a fenced garden, do you have the willingness and commitment to take your pet for daily walks?
+- If you do not have a fenced garden, do you have the willingness and commitment to take your dog for daily walks?

 - What about training?
 If you bring home a puppy, someone needs to be home with it to housebreak it.
-A puppy can be especially time consuming, and puppies can be quite destructive.
+A puppy is especially time consuming, and they can be quite destructive.

 - If your dog is to be kept outside for any extended period of time, will you provide it with adequate shelter during bad weather?